oghabi/Fake-News-Detection/README.md

 The dataset is the [FNC-1](http://www.fakenewschallenge.org/) and is part of the Fake News Challenge competition.

 ## Results
 [Individual Report](https://github.com/oghabi/Fake-News-Detection/blob/master/Individual%20Report.pdf) is a statistical analysis of the dataset and compares the performance of the various implemented machine learning and deep learning models on the FNC-1 test set.
+The constructed features are also shown in full detail with their respective equations.
 Relevant literature is also discussed.
 The best model achieved 87% accuracy and FNC score of 80.